akrzemi1/papers/axiom_level_contract_statements.md

 To summarize our goal:

 1. Missing definitions of entities (objects or functions) in the condition of an axiom-level contract statement never make the program ill-formed.
 Same as inside `sizeof()` or `decltype()`.
-2. Optimizations still potentially enaled if there is a way to determine the predicate result without violating point 1.
+2. Optimizations still potentially enabled if there is a way to determine the predicate result without violating point 1.

 TBD